alcesleo/wordpress-boilerplate/README.md

 **WARNING: This has not yet been tested.
 If someone actually use this I'd appreciate any help with keeping the readme correct/helpful or suggestions of better ways of doing things.**

-TODO: Check if this actually works.

 1. Clone this repository

         git clone --recursive git@github.com:alcesleo/wordpress-boilerplate.git

-2. Remove the git directory, otherwise you will have commit messages from this repo in yours.
+2. Swap out the origin of the project to your own

+    # Change into the repo
     cd wordpress-boilerplate
-        rm -rf .git

-    *This should leave `.gitmodules` untouched for your own repo.
-I'm not quite sure if this works yet.*

-3. Create a clean git repo in the directory
+    # Remove origin

-        git init
+    git remote rm origin

+    # Add your own origin
+    git remote add origin <url_from_your_repo>

-4. Check out the version of WordPress you want.
+3. Check out the version of WordPress you want.

         cd wordpress
         git fetch --tags
         git checkout 3.6

-5. Commit the submodule state in the parent repo
+4. Commit the submodule state in the parent repo

         cd ..
         git add wordpress
-        git commit -m 'Checked out latest version of WordPress'
+        git commit -m 'Checked out version 3.6 of WordPress'

 6. Create a `local-config.php` with the contents of this [gist](https://gist.github.com/alcesleo/6319370) in the `www/`-directory to set up your credentials.